-THEME: Segregated schooling.
+THEME: Segregated school

 BACKGROUND: Boyds was classic railroad boomtown.
-It sprang up after the Civil War in the late 1860s to house workers building the Metropolitan Branch of the B&O Railroad.
+It sprang up in the late 1860s, after the Civil War, to house workers building the Metropolitan Branch of the B&O Railroad.
 When railroad service began in 1873, a station was built, followed by a mill, stores, and other businesses.

 The coming of the rail line also brought jobs.
 African American families living in the area had increased employment opportunities, which provided economic stability.
-In 1895 a school was built to serve the workers' children.
+In XX a school was built to serve the workers' children.